hrdk108/hsbot/README.md

 	```

 * __hsBot.getChatHistory(userId)__
-	> This function will return whole user object:
+	> This function will return whole user object along with activities.

 * __hsBot.getAllUserChatHistory()__
-	> This function will return all user object:
+	> This function will return all user object along with activities.

 ## License